fzakaria/fzakaria.com/_posts/2025-09-02-bazel-knowledge-testing-for-clean-jvm-shutdown.md

 What are daemon-threads?

-They are effectively _low-priority_ threads that you might spin up for tasks such as garbage collection, where you explicitly don't want them to inhibit the JVM from shutting down.
+They are effectively _background_ threads that you might spin up for tasks such as garbage collection, where you explicitly don't want them to inhibit the JVM from shutting down.

 A common problem however is that if you have code-paths on exit that fail to stop all _non-daemon_ threads, the JVM process will fail to exit which can cause problems if you are relying on this functionality for graceful restarts or shutdown.